plausible/website/_posts/2019-09-02-plausible-is-going-open-source.md

 ---
 layout: post
-title: Plausible is going open-source
+title: Plausible is going open source
 description: Today I'm happy to announce that Plausible is open source with the code being available on Github.
 slug: plausible-is-going-open-source